bvispo/Proyecto-Pipeline/README.md

 )

 ## API: Life Quality
-The first API used, provides scores for housing, cost of living, startups, venture capital, travel connectivity, commute, business freedom, safety, healthcare, education, environmental quality, economy, taxation and internet access.
-All the latter information is summed in the "teleport_city_score", which will be added to the dataset in order to enrich the data.
+ThIS API, provides scores for housing, cost of living, startups, venture capital, travel connectivity, commute, business freedom, safety, healthcare, education, environmental quality, economy, taxation and internet access.
+All the latter information is summed up in the "teleport_city_score", which will be added to the dataset as "Life_Quality" in order to enrich the data.

 API available at: [Api Life Quality](https://developers.teleport.org/api/)